danygiguere/spring-boot-3-reactive-with-kotlin-coroutines/README.md

   - how to create unit tests in a reactive context
   - how to do webclient calls with Kotlin Coroutines
   - how to data factories to seed the db and to create dtos in tests
-  - how to set up Docker (I figured it out on the branch Docker but the H2DatabaseConfiguration script is problematic)
+  - how to set up Docker (I figured it out on the Docker branch (https://github.com/danygiguere/spring-boot-3-reactive-with-kotlin-coroutines/tree/Docker) but the H2DatabaseConfiguration script is problematic)

 ### TLDR
 - Clone the project, run it (it's set up by default with H2), then go to /test/requests.http and run the requests one by one.